arslan548/Skin_detector/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, please contact the project maintainer at: [arslansajjad@gmail.com]
+For questions or support, please contact the project maintainer at: [arslansajjad548@gmail.com]

+### Made By Arslan Sajjad as a Collage Project.
 ---

 # Additional Notes